Hong Kong police charge 2 from news outlet with sedition

 National security police said in a statement they had charged two men, aged 34 and 52, with one count each of conspiracy to publish a seditious publication but did not identify the men.

-According to local media reports, the two charged are Chung Pui-kuen and Patrick Lam, who were editors at Stand News.
+According to local media reports, the two charged are Chung Pui-kuen and Patrick Lam, who were editors at Stand News, an online pro-democracy news outlet.

 The police also said they would prosecute the company for sedition.